-The Doctor of Educational Ministry (DEdMin) is open to qualified applicants currently engaged in ministries of Christian education.
+The Doctor of Educational Ministry or DEdMin degree program is open to qualified applicants currently engaged in ministries of Christian education.
 Applicants should have a master’s degree in religious education and at least three years in educational ministry.
 Usually completed in four years, Columbia Theological Seminary’s DEdMin was created to foster spiritual maturity as well as imaginative thinking about educational ministry as it is practiced within the life of congregations, as well as in other contexts.

 This is a part-time program for those actively employed in an official position of educational ministry.
 The 45 credit hour degree includes 33 hours of course work, a 6 hour practicum and a 6 hour final research project.
 Courses take place on the Columbia Seminary campus and include courses taught in two week residential intensives and hybrid courses with some web delivered components complementing on campus classroom time.
 The practicum and final research project are ordinarily done in the student’s place of ministry.